ahmetsolmaz2134/Hidden-Climate-Regimes-A-Markov-Switching-Analysis-of-Climate-Variability-in-Southeastern-T-rkiye/README.md

 Y_t=\mu_{S_t}+\epsilon_t
 ]

-where the statistical expectation changes according to the latent regime (S_t).
+where the expected value depends on the current latent state.

-This distinction is scientifically important.

-A climate system can exhibit a modest overall trend while simultaneously undergoing substantial changes in:

-* regime frequency;
-* regime persistence;
-* transition probability;
-* duration;
-* variance;
-* compound-state occurrence.

-Therefore, the absence of a very large linear trend does not necessarily imply that the underlying climate variability structure is unchanged.
+This makes it possible to investigate the internal organization of climate variability.

 ---

+# 33. Practical Climate Interpretation

+The regime-based framework has potential applications in:

+### Water Resources

+Persistent dry regimes may indicate periods of increased hydrological stress.

+### Agriculture

+Persistent warm or compound hot-dry regimes may affect crop water requirements and agricultural productivity.

+### Ecosystems

+Long-lasting thermal and moisture anomalies may influence ecosystem functioning and vegetation stress.

+### Drought Monitoring

+Regime persistence can complement conventional drought indices by identifying statistically coherent climate states.

+### Heat-Stress Assessment

+Persistent warm regimes can provide a useful statistical basis for subsequent heat-stress analyses.

+### Climate-Risk Assessment

+Transition probabilities and expected durations can help characterize the temporal behaviour of climate hazards.

+---

+# 34. Limitations

+The Markov-switching framework should not be interpreted as proving a causal mechanism.

+The detected regimes represent **statistical states of the observed climate system**.

+They should therefore not automatically be interpreted as direct evidence of specific physical mechanisms without additional atmospheric, oceanic, land-surface, or circulation-based analysis.

+Furthermore:

+* regime labels depend on model specification;
+* the number of states influences interpretation;
+* model selection criteria should be considered jointly;
+* climate regimes may not correspond to physically discrete states;
+* statistical persistence does not automatically imply causation;
+* compound-event interpretation requires careful threshold definition.

+These limitations are important for maintaining a scientifically conservative interpretation.

+---

-# 25. Reproducibility
+# 35. Reproducibility

-All analyses were conducted in **R**.
+The complete project was developed in **R**.

-The repository provides:
+The repository contains:

-* R scripts;
+* R analysis scripts;
 * processed Excel datasets;
+* statistical outputs;
-* Markov-switching outputs;
+* Markov-switching results;
-* HMM outputs;
+* HMM results;
 * model-selection results;
 * transition matrices;
 * regime probabilities;
 * duration statistics;
 * frequency statistics;
+* inter-provincial comparisons;
-* multivariate analyses;
+* multivariate outputs;
+* compound hot-dry results;
 * graphical outputs.

-The repository therefore provides a transparent computational framework through which the analytical workflow can be examined and reproduced.
+The analytical workflow is therefore designed to be transparent and reproducible.

 ---

-# 26. Repository Structure
+# 36. Repository Contents

 ```text
 Hidden-Climate-Regimes/